-The PlayStation 3 is hard to beat from a pure storytelling standpoint.
-The absolute power of this console gives game developers so much to work with, and they took every advantage in crafting some of the most compelling characters and exciting experiences I’ve had across any entertainment medium, period.
-From pirates to professional wrestling, here are my top 10 favorite games from the amazing PS3 era.
+The PlayStation 3 was all about storytelling.
+The absolute power of this console gave developers so much to work with, and they took advantage in crafting some of the most compelling characters and exciting experiences I’ve had across any entertainment medium.
+From pirates to professional wrestling, the PS3 era was a memorable one.

 1. Assassin’s Creed IV: Black Flag

-I’ve played a lot of video games over the years, and this is probably the most fun I’ve ever had.
-I think it’s because it fit my personality type so well.
+I’ve played a lot of video games over the years, and this is probably the most fun I’ve ever had with a single-player story.
 I like to explore game worlds and track down all the cool stuff.
 What better way to find treasure chests than as a pirate?
 Sailing the open sea, hunting whales, collecting treasure maps, sword fighting.
 This game is a 10/10.

 2. Tomb Raider

 About halfway through this game, I realized something interesting: it was perfect.
-Not everyone’s going to agree with that, but I’ve learned a lot about what I like in a video game and Tomb Raider was absolutely perfect for me.
-Beautiful graphics, compelling story, solid action, and lots of treasure hunting.
+Not everyone’s agrees with that, of course, but I’ve learned a lot about what I like in a game and Tomb Raider was absolutely perfect for me.
+Beautiful graphics, great story, solid action, and just the right amount of treasure hunting.
 I appreciated every second of this one.

 3. Batman Arkham City

 Everyone my age wanted to be Batman when they were a kid.
 I think kids today still feel that way.
 But Batman video games had always been kind of a letdown.
-The first Arkham game was the best one to date, and Arkham City was even better.
-Gliding around Gotham and fighting goons never got old, and this game actually got me into Batman comics for the first time.
+The first Arkham game was foundational, and Arkham City was even better.
+Gliding around Gotham and fighting goons never got old.
+This game also got me into Batman comics for the first time.

 5. Red Dead Redemption

 For years, we all wanted a great western game.
-Red Dead Redemption finally delivered.
-It was basically Grand Theft Auto set in the Old West, and that’s a beautiful thing.
-The characters were fantastic, the story was impressive, and the game overall was a masterpiece.
-You could even rob a stagecoach.
-What more could a guy ask for?
+Red Dead Redemption was basically Grand Theft Auto set in the Old West, and that’s a beautiful thing.
+The characters were fantastic, the story was impressive in scope, and the game experience overall was a masterpiece.
+You could even rob a stagecoach and hold up a train.

 7. WWE 13

 This is literally the perfect wrestling game.
-I was only a WWE fan during the acclaimed Attitude Era with Stone Cold Steve Austin, Mr. McMahon and the Rock.
-This game lets you play through 50 or so famous matches from the Attitude Era in a storyline mode, and it is freaking amazing.
+I was only a WWE fan during the Attitude Era with Stone Cold Steve Austin, Mr. McMahon and the Rock.
+This game lets you play through 50 or so famous matches from the Attitude Era in a storyline mode, and it’s freaking amazing.
 All the right matches are included, and your favorite Superstars are at their best.

 8. Metal Gear Solid 4: Guns of the Patriots

-Metal Gear games have always been fun, but looking back I can’t recall anything special about the game play here.
+Metal Gear games have always been great, but looking back I can’t recall anything special about the game play here.
 The story, however, was brilliant.
-Video games can sometimes be like playing through interactive books, and nowhere is that more apparent than Metal Gear.
-This was the last chapter of Solid Snake’s career, and what a way to go out.
+Video games can be like playing interactive books, and nowhere is that more apparent than Metal Gear.
+This was the last chapter of Solid Snake’s storied career, and what a way to go out.

-Uncharted games are summer blockbusters.
-Just like a good Will Smith movie from the 90s.
+Uncharted games are like summer blockbusters.
 I loved the first Uncharted game because it came with my PS3 and was a great introduction to the new system.
 But the sequel put everything together into a flawless experience.
-Great acting, writing and set pieces, this is as close as gaming gets to a Die Hard movie.
+Great acting, writing and sweet set pieces, this is as close as gaming gets to a Die Hard movie.